lwasser/python-ecology/02-index-slice-subset.md

 #Indexing, Slicing and Subsetting DataFrames in Python
-In lesson 01, we covered reading a CSV into python using Pandas.
-We learned how to save the data as an object with a variable name, how to perform basic math on the data, how to calculate summary stats and how to create plots of the data.
-In this lesson, we will explore ways to subset and access different parts of the data through indexing, slicing and subsetting.
+In lesson 01, we read a CSV into a python Pandas DataFrame.
+We learned how to save the DataFrame to a named object, how to perform basic math on the data, how to calculate summary statistics and how to create plots of the data.
+In this lesson, we will explore ways access different parts of the data using indexing, slicing and subsetting.

 ## Learning Objectives